t0pep0/zlerok.github.io/README.md

 Please :star: this repo if you like my site :wink:

 P.S.
-If you found some mistakes or wrongs please tell me about this by creating of issue.
+If you found some mistakes please tell me about it by creating an issue.